kashrtx/PyGO/README.md

 the directory in where you want to save the file, then click receive.
 After the file will be transferred into that folder you requested.

+Note: You can also just click the purple button at the right bottom corner
+      which allows you to switch between sender and receiver.
+The ID/Pass will change everytime you do that though.

 That's it!
 It's as Simple as that and you can do this over and over <3.